 If possible, study original examples from the period that you're representing.
 I strongly recommend "Knives and Scabbards" from the London Museum for early sheaths, and "The Knife in Homespun America" by Madison Grant for Colonial Period sheaths.
 The book "Knifemaking" by Bo Bergman has excellent instructions and illustrations for Scandinavian style sheaths.
 Sadly, this book has gone out of print, but you may be able for find a copy at your library.

 You'll start with leather of course.
 You want tooling leather tanned with Oak bark, rather than the commercial chrome tanned leather.
 Tooling leather takes up moisture, and becomes soft and easy to work.
-If you're going to line the sheath with wood (more on that later), you will want it to be quite thin.
+If you're going to line the sheath with wood (more on that later), the leather can be quite thin.
 Otherwise try to find fairly stout leather.
-Pieces from the back are the most durable.
-Pieces from the belly are most likely to stretch, and work easily over a wooden core.
+Pieces from the back of the hide are the most durable.
+Pieces from the belly are more likely to stretch, and work easily over a wooden core.
 Tandy's leather craft chain is a convenient source for small quantities.
 They may cost a little more, but you can buy small quantities, you'll be sure of getting tooling leather.

 I get my leather from M. Steffan's Sons, Inc. This is probably the is the oldest leather goods store in the nation under the same name and family.
 Now operated by the fifth generation, it's a great source for leather and leather working supplies.
 This is where I get the leather I sell on the web page.
 You can reach Linda Steffan, the current owner, at 716-852-6771.